vuthuyduong/dnabarcoder/README.md

 ## Inputs

-As mentioned earlier, most of the functions dnabarcoder requires two files as inputs: a FASTA file containing reference sequences with unique sequence ids, and a classification file in a tab-delimited format containing the taxonomic classification of the sequences where the header contains the ranks of the sequences.
+As mentioned earlier, most of the functions dnabarcoder requires two files as inputs: a FASTA file containing reference sequences with unique sequence ids, and a classification file in a tab-delimited format containing the taxonomic classification of the sequences where the header contains the ranks of the sequences as follows:

+Seqid	kingdom	phylum	class	order	family	genus	species	strain number MH854569	Fungi	Ascomycota	Dothideomycetes			Monodictys	Monodictys castaneae	CBS 100.07 MH854570	Fungi	Ascomycota	Sordariomycetes	Hypocreales	Nectriaceae	Fusarium	Fusarium equiseti	CBS 107.07

 Examples can be found in files data/CBSITS.fasta and data/CBSITS.current.classification, respectively.

 ## Analysis and Visualization